MohitSoni11/financial-data-project/README.md

-# financial-data-project
+# Financial Data Project
-Creating an app that can help you decide which stocks to buy and sell!
+End Goal: Create an app that can help you decide which stocks to buy and sell.

+### Dataset Research